Johnny Checketts: Command of No. 485 Squadron

 While acting as high cover for bombers attacking an airfield near Rouen on 22 August, No. 485 Squadron was jumped by a force of Fw 190s and Bf 109s, and several pilots were shot down.
 Checketts probably destroyed a Bf 109 but as he did not see it go down, he claimed it as damaged.
 The following day, he shot down a Fw 190.
 By now he was occasionally leading the Biggin Hill Wing on its raids, one being on 24 August 1943, when it covered a bombing raid on an airfield near Paris.

 On 6 September 1943, No. 485 Squadron flew high cover for B-26 Marauders bombing the rail marshalling yards at Serqueux, Seine-Maritime.
 The Spitfires were attacked by 20 Fw 190s from above.
 Checketts shot one down but was then attacked by several others and his aircraft was set on fire.
 Burned and wounded, he struggled to bail out.
 He landed 10 km from Abbeville in a field where he was approached by a French boy who helped him on to his bicycle and then wheeled him to nearby woods.
 The next day he was taken by a Frenchman to his own home, where his injuries were tended by the Frenchman's wife.

 After several days of recovery, Checketts was passed onto the French Resistance, which shuttled him from house to house until he met with four other downed pilots in hiding, including another from his squadron, Flight Sergeant Terry Kearins, who had been shot down on 15 July.
 Several days of travel around the north of France ensued as various plans to get the pilots to England were formulated and discarded.
-During this time, they stayed with the Levanants, a French farmer and his family.
+During this time, they stayed with the Lavanants, a French farmer and his family.
 Their daughter, Marie, was active in the resistance.
 Eventually, they were taken across the English Channel in a fishing boat.

 Checketts underwent an intensive debriefing to confirm his identity and to eliminate the possibility that he was a German spy before returning to No. 485 Squadron, which was now based at Hornchurch.
 He requested a return to operational duty but this was denied; he was advised by the commander of No. 11 Group, Air Vice Marshal Hugh Saunders, that he needed a less stressful role.
 Checketts was posted to the Central Gunnery School as an instructor, ending his tenure as commander of No. 485 Squadron.